EDM-Research/Real-time-Neural-Rendering-of-LiDAR-Point-Clouds/README.md

 sudo apt update
 sudo apt install tensorrt
 ```
-Make sure the correct version is installed.
-If you have an nvidia repository, the latest available version of tensorrt could be pulled from there.

 #### No Tensor RT support

 - Install CUDA toolkit: https://developer.nvidia.com/cuda-downloads
 - Install libtorch (https://pytorch.org/get-started/locally/) precompiled binaries to /usr/local folder.